ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - MaxPersonnalPages=0 		{0:Infinite number of personnal pages; 1000: Maximum of 1000 shared pages}
 - ActiveSharedStash=0		{0:Disabled; 1:Enabled if ActiveMultiPageStash=1}
 - SeparateHardcoreStash=1	{0:Same shared stash for HC and SC; 1:Use 2 differents stashes}
+- OpenSharedStashOnLoading=0	{0:Disabled; 1:Select shared stash (instead of personal one) on character loading}
 - SharedStashFilename=SharedStashSave	{xxx: The filename will be "_LOD_xxx.sss"}
 - displaySharedSetItemNameInGreen=1 	{0:Disabled; 1:Enabled, set items in stash are their name displayed in green on other sets items.}
 - MaxSharedPages=0 		{0:Infinite number of shared pages; 5000: Maximum of 5000 shared pages}